acc0untz0138/DenpaEx/README.md

 ## Upcoming Features

-01) Add Rendering Mode (coming soon).
+01) Add Faster Chart Loading.
+01) Add long song support (will be hard as SHIT).
 02) Add keybind reminders on the start of songs.
-03) Add Character-Based Note Colors.
+03) Add Character and Quant-Based Note Colors.
-04) Add "Play as Opponent" in GameplayChangersSubstate.
+04) Add "Play as Opponent" option in GameplayChangersSubstate.
-05) Make a toggle for OG & denpa icons.
+05) Add a toggle for OG & denpa icons.
-06) Make a toggle for the cool freeplay state thingy.
 07) Add compatibility for .frag files/shaders (prolly not possible).

 ## License Summary